 "I prefer Track B except that I do not like the Trial Statement provision (subsection k).
-[Insert your why, if you can articulate it].
+[Insert your why].
 My vote is to implement Track B with subdivision k deleted."

 OR

 "I prefer Track A except that I do not like its case management conference provision.
 I believe it is unnecessarily complicated.
 My vote is for Track A but delete subdivision (c) and put the case management conference provision from Track B in its place (subdivision (j) from Track B)."